With hail season in full swing, protect your solar panels from hail damage to keep their energy supply in working condition.

 This means that solar panels have outstanding durability when it comes to extreme weather patterns.
 In fact, manufacturers actually test their solar panels to ensure that hail storms won’t be an issue.

 Generally, solar panels can endure hailstones up to one inch in size (25mm) at a falling speed of 50 miles per hour.
 To give you an idea of how this translates in a real scenario, back in 2017, the NREL campus in Golden, CO faced a devastating hail storm that shattered car windows and left dents in homeowners’ roofs.
-Surprisingly, of the 3,000 panels on their building, only one was broken, which means you can trust that your panels hold up pretty well in the face of danger.
+Surprisingly, of the 3,000 panels on their building, only one was broken, which means when worrying about a situation between your solar panels and hail, you can trust that your panels hold up pretty well in the face of danger.

 Stay Up-to-date with Local Weather Reports